Kathy Marchione

-Kathleen A. Marchione is an American politician from the State of New York.
-A Republican, Marchione served as Town Clerk and Town Supervisor in the Town of Halfmoon, New York before becoming Saratoga County Clerk.
+Kathleen A. Marchione is an American politician from the state of New York.
+A Republican, she served as Town Clerk and Town Supervisor in the Town of Halfmoon, New York before becoming Saratoga County Clerk.
 She served in that role from 1997 through 2012.
 In 2012, Marchione was elected to the New York State Senate in District 43; she held that position from 2013 until 2018, when she declined to seek re-election.
-Marchione is notable for having unseated State Senator Roy McDonald, a fellow Republican, following his 2011 vote to legalize same-sex marriage in New York.
+She is notable for having unseated State Senator Roy McDonald, a fellow Republican, following his 2011 vote to legalize same-sex marriage in New York.

 Life and political career

 Marchione first entered public service at the age of 25, serving as Town Clerk in her hometown of Halfmoon.
 She subsequently served as Halfmoon Town Supervisor, and later as clerk of the Saratoga County Board of Supervisors.
-In 1997, Marchione won a special election to be the Saratoga County Clerk following the resignation of Rosemarie Corbett.
+In 1997, she won a special election to be the Saratoga County Clerk following the resignation of Rosemarie Corbett.
 She was subsequently elected to a full term in 1998, and won re-election every four years thereafter until her election to the State Senate.
 Marchione served as Saratoga County Clerk from 1997 to 2012.
 In 2007, she was chosen as the President of the New York State Association of County Clerks.

 In 2009, Marchione led a group of New York county clerks to oppose a plan to require the replacement of new license plates beginning in 2010.
-In her leadership role with the NYSACC, Marchione spoke out against Gov. Eliot Spitzer's 2007 plan to allow undocumented immigrants to obtain driver licenses; Spitzer withdrew the proposal under heavy pressure from multiple sources.
+In her leadership role with the NYSACC, she spoke out against Gov. Eliot Spitzer's 2007 plan to allow undocumented immigrants to obtain driver's licenses; Spitzer withdrew the proposal under heavy pressure from multiple sources.

 Marchione is married to Frank Marchione and lives in Halfmoon, New York.
 She has two children and one stepchild.
+She is the daughter of Hall of Fame modified stock car driver Pete Corey.